Want to learn how to start a podcast?

 Step by step guidance

-Fortunately my memory is relatively fresh from when I started Find Your Voice so hopefully I haven’t missed too much information off on this how to start a podcast blog.
-Please follow the steps below to get going!
+Fortunately my memory is relatively fresh from when I started Find Your Voice so hopefully I haven’t missed too much information off.
+Follow the steps below to get going!

 1. Decide on a niche for your Podcast.

 Now this could be anything, like seriously anything!
 You could talk about socks, cakes, business, game of thrones, hand-held technology, mental health, anxiety, money, single Parents, cats, dogs or even have a self-help podcast like my own.
 But you have to have an area of focus.
 Now I am sure (and this is my disclaimer) some people have made a success from having a podcast about everything, but for the rest of mortals we need a niche.
 This will not only bring you a specific audience, of followers and fans to your podcast but it will also help with SEO and visibility.

 2, Decide on what you want from this Podcast.